Skip to main content

 Embedment length is the portion of the geogrid extending beyond the theoretical Rankine failure plane into the resistant zone where it develops pullout resistance through soil-geogrid friction.
 The required embedment length is calculated by equating the design tensile force in the geogrid to the pullout resistance developed over the embedment length.
 Pullout resistance equals 2 times the effective overburden pressure times the soil-geogrid interaction coefficient times the embedment length (the factor of 2 accounts for friction on both top and bottom surfaces).
 The soil-geogrid interaction coefficient typically ranges from 0.6 to 0.9 of the soil friction angle tangent, determined by pullout testing per ASTM D6706.
 Minimum embedment length is typically 1.0 meter regardless of calculation results.

-What facing systems are used with geogrid reinforced walls?
+What types of backfill soil are suitable for geogrid reinforced walls?

 References